ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The Stage-3 flows commits gateways G1 and G2 to the burn and mint in Stage-2.
 The sender gateway G1 must make the lock on the asset in origin network NW1 to be permanent (burn).
 The receiver gateway G2 must assign (mint) the asset in the destination network NW2 to the correct beneficiary.

-The reader is directed to [SATP-ARCH] for further discussion of this model.
+The reader is directed to {{ARCH}} for further discussion of this model.

 ```
        App1  NW1          G1                     G2          NW2    App2